ShellShoccar-jpn/kotoriotoko/README.en.md

 |   `-- COMMON.SHLIB.SAMPLE ..
 Common Config-file (template)
 |
 |
 |-- TOOL/ ....................
-Directory for The Libbary shellscript commands "Open usp Tukubai"
+Directory for The Libbary shell script commands "Open usp Tukubai"
 |   |                          * These commands are called by the commands in BIN/ directory
 |   |
 |   |-- calclock .............
 Converting Command Between YYYYMMDDhhmmss and UNIX-time
 |   `-- self .................
 Extract text fields
 |                              * "self 1 3 5" is equivalent "awk '{print $1,$3,$5}'"
-|                              * This command makes shellscript more readable
+|                              * This command makes shell script more readable
 |
 |-- UTL/ .....................
-Directoy for Orher Libbary shellscript commands of our own making
+Directoy for Orher Libbary shell script commands of our own making
 |   |
 |   |-- urlencode ............
 URL encoder
 |   |                          * This is used to generate OAuth string